Daily High to Daily Low: Is It Safe to Buy Manulife Financial Corporation (MFC)?

 Is It Worth Investing in Manulife Financial Corporation (NYSE :MFC) Right Now?

 Manulife Financial Corporation (NYSE:MFC) scored a price-to-earnings ratio above its average ratio, recording 6.91 x from its present earnings ratio.
-Plus, the 36-month beta value for MFC is at 1.24.
-Opinions of the stock are interesting as 5 analysts out of 16 who provided ratings for Manulife Financial Corporation declared the stock was a “buy,” while 4 rated the stock as “overweight,” 6 rated it as “hold,” and 1 as “sell.”
+Plus, the 36-month beta value for MFC is at 1.23.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse